 These images and descriptions promote exoticism to heighten differences between indigenous Americans and Europeans.
 This helps promote a sense of superiority for European audiences and provides a justification for the social, economic, and cultural distinctions they promote as they colonize the New World and establish plantations and a system of slavery to produce and export their favorite goods.
 The exotic depictions in part imagine a faraway land with unusual and mysterious customs, but also make those customs (like the preparation of cacao into drinking chocolate) known to European audience and promote the very drink which has become popular in Europe.

-The authors and artists below spent varying amounts of time in the Americas.
-Pinelo, Benzoni, and Acosta each lived and travelled in the Americas extensively; they each produced lengthy textual descriptions of their experiences, including their interactions with Cacao.
+The authors and artists in this section spent varying amounts of time in the Americas.
+Pinelo, Benzoni, and Acosta each lived and traveled in the Americas extensively; they each produced lengthy textual descriptions of their experiences, including their interactions with Cacao.
 Dufour did not spend any time in the New World, yet Dufour’s treatise on several exotic caffeinated drinks (coffee, tea, and chocolate) is accompanied by images based on secondhand accounts and not firsthand knowledge.
+The engraving on the right depicts a man symbolizing chocolate and immediately precedes a lengthy description of the drink.
+Observe the implements at his feet associated with preparing chocolate, as well as the botanical images at the bottom of the page.
 Consider how this variation might result in different levels of accuracy.

 Questions to consider: